 “As discussions about police violence and systemic racism continue, African American leaders say it’s crucial for people to find a way to safely process both historical and current events and get help when they need it,” according to this article.
 And Black mental health leaders are actively working to create healing spaces to turn to in these threatening times.

 Remember to give yourself patience and time — processing anger isn’t easy or simple.
-Especially not when it’s so deeply justified, and when Brianna Taylor’s killers have still not been arrested.
+Especially not when it’s so deeply justified.
 No justice, no peace.